-Free AI-generated remodeling proposal template — scope, allowances, permits, and milestone payment schedules.
-Customize in 2 min, send as PDF or link.
+Free remodeling proposal template with trade-by-trade scope, allowances, permit lists, and milestone payment schedules.
+Edit and send in minutes with BidMaker.

 Remodeling proposals are where most contractor-client relationships either solidify or fall apart.
 The proposal that lists 'master bath remodel: $18,000' and leaves it at that will produce a dispute about what was included.
 The proposal that breaks out demo, plumbing rough-in, electrical, tile, vanity install, and finish work as separate line items with separate costs gives both parties something to point to when questions come up.
 Bathroom remodels run $10,000-$35,000.
 Kitchen remodels run $25,000-$75,000.
 Basement finishes run $20,000-$50,000.
 The range is enormous because 'remodeling' covers everything from a cosmetic refresh to a gut-and-rebuild.
-The template below forces the detail that keeps projects on budget and on schedule.
+A detailed proposal doesn't just protect you from disputes — it's often what closes the job.
+Clients comparing two bids will choose the contractor who showed their work over the one who handed them a single number.

 Proposal from